 - Alumni Network & Global Leadership Academy

-Juliana Lindsey is the Buenos Aires Program Manager and will work with you through your departure to Argentina.
+Manuel Ramirez is the Buenos Aires Program Coordinator and will work with you through your departure to Argentina.

 Carmen Alvarez de Toledo and Jimena Alvarez de Toledo are the Buenos Aires Resident Directors, and will work with you during your stay in Argentina.